Iden5347/calculator/README.md

-# odin-calculator
+# Calculator
-Practice javascript with a Calculator App for TOP
+Practice javascript with a Calculator App for The Odin Project.